cronvel/spellcast/doc/events.md

 * ready: [state] emitted once the client is init
 * textSubmit (text): the text the user submit in response of a `textInput` event

+* selectRole (index): in response of a `roleList` event, it contains the index of the role the current client want to be assigned to, if `index` is `null`, the client is unassigned to a role

 * selectNext (index): in response of a `nextList` event, it contains the index of the item selected by the user

+* user (userObject): [state] the client sent an object describing its user.
+No formal format exist, it depends on the host application, but a property is searched to be used as a user name in that order:
+  	* name
+  	* login
+  	* id